How To Plan A Salt Lake City To Yellowstone Road Trip

 2. Hotels

-For accommodation outside the parks, we always use Booking.com.
-Compare prices against Hotels.com to find the best deals available.
+For accommodation outside the parks, we always use Booking.com first and then compare prices against Hotels.com to find the best deals available.

 Lodging inside Yellowstone can be booked either through the official Yellowstone National Park Lodges site or at Hotels.com.